 I began to stress out about his bad handwriting.

 I did some research online (my favorite past time!) searching for how to improve bad handwriting.
 I had seen a lot about Handwriting Without Tears online and I am so glad that I found it.
 I had to determine which handwriting book would be most appropriate for a child his age.
 He couldn’t work with something too easy, he needed something that would remediate his bad handwriting and that would give him enough practice to improve his handwriting.
 After looking through some books, I purchased a copy of the Letters And Numbers For Me book.
 Learning Without Tears has reformulated their books, so if purchasing in and after 2018 the equivalent to this book is the Kick Start Kindergarten book.
 This is my FAVORITE book.
 It had the right combination of alphabet letter practice and then moved into writing words.
-I didn’t use the teachers manual and chose to just apply the concepts from the handwriting book.
+I didn’t use the teacher’s manual and chose to just apply the concepts from the handwriting book.
 I also purchased their lined paper so that I could incorporate handwriting practice into our other activities.
 We worked on handwriting for 15-20 minutes each day.

 Do you want to see what one week of doing handwriting practice using the Handwriting Without Tears workbook did to my son’s writing?

 Can you believe it?
 I was in absolute shock.
-He said that the reason he began to write messy at school was because they were often rushing through lessons and he needed to write quickly.
+He said that the reason he began to write messy at school was because he felt they were often rushing through lessons and he needed to write quickly.
 To keep up, his handwriting suffered.
 It was obvious he just needed more practice to help him write quickly, but still neatly.

 If my son does not practice with his writing, his writing doesn’t look as good as the above picture.
 It still is legible though.
-Now, since we have the Kick Start Kindergarten book, I try to make him refresh on his handwriting skills every so often.
+Now, since we have the Kick Start Kindergarten book, I try to make him refresh his handwriting skills every so often.

 I place page protectors onto each sheet.
 This makes the workbook re-usable.
 I have seen some Occupational Therapists do this and I think it’s a great way to refresh working on a particular book.

-I do not do this with my 4 year old daughter.
+I do not do this with my 4-year-old daughter.
 I want to be able to see her handwriting growth within her workbook.
 Page 1 should look different from Page 70.
 Since we love the Kick Start Kindergarten book and it’s our favorite way to refresh our skills..
 I will be keeping one of those books clean for them to all to use and practice with.

 I am incorporating the lined paper into my children’s other lessons, for example here in our All About Spelling lessons.